zepedaj/soleil/docs/source/content/overrides.rst

            Image generated with |DALLE|

-Whether a soleil described object is loaded from a Python script or resolved following a :ref:`CLI <Automatic CLI>` command, under the hood, the processing is carried out by a call to |load_config| of the form
+Whether a soleil described object is loaded from a Python script or resolved following a :ref:`CLI <Automatic CLI>` command, under the hood, the processing is carried out by a call to |load_solconf| of the form

 .. code-block::

-   resolved_obj = load_config('./root_config.solconf', overrides=[...])
+   resolved_obj = load_solconf('./root_config.solconf', overrides=[...])

 The value provided to the *overrides* parameter is always a list that admits target **variable name path**/value pairs in multiple possible formats (see :class:`~soleil.overrides.overrides.OverrideSpec`).